wooorm/xdm/readme.md

 respectively.

 After markdown, we go to [hast](https://github.com/syntax-tree/hast) (HTML).
-This transormation is done by [`mdast-util-to-hast`](https://github.com/syntax-tree/mdast-util-to-hast).
+This transformation is done by [`mdast-util-to-hast`](https://github.com/syntax-tree/mdast-util-to-hast).
 Wait, why, what does HTML have to do with it?
 Part of the reason is that we care about HTML semantics: we want to know that